misoelegant/rpm/il-practice-mod/README.md

 | MTM   | 3m, 12m, 60m, 200m |

 ## Changelog

+### Changes made in v0.5.9
+- Added a "25th Score" column to the IL table.
+- Added the "Any% (Keyboard)" category.

 ### Changes made in v0.5.8
 - Fixed a bug introduced with savestates that broke the "swirl"